retrovrs/signature-based-minting/README.md

 To create an NFT collection, we can use the thirdweb dashboard and create a fully customizable NFT collection in just a few clicks.

-Head to https://thirdweb.com/dashboard and create a new contract on the Polygon Mumbai network.
+Head to https://thirdweb.com/dashboard and create a new contract on the Polygon Goerli network.
 Click **Create NFTs and Tokens** > **NFT Collection**.

 Give your collection a name and click **Deploy now**!